In This Article

 Well – the first rule of business is that it’s better to have loyal customers, than acquire new ones.
 The same goes for your agency.
 Who is their oldest client and how long have they been working with them?
 A long association shows that the agency is a good service provider and is able to deliver, and evolve with the changing digital landscape and customer’s needs.

-This is perhaps the most important question: why should you choose this agency and not someone else?
+This is perhaps the most important question to ask your SEO agency: why should you choose this agency and not someone else?
 All agencies will try to upsell themselves, but a good agency will be able to share case studies, examples, and metrics of where their strategies have helped grow a business.
 The agency should have the list of clients they have worked with visible on their site, as well as a section that details their wins and case studies.

 However – handing over those reins requires a level of trust in your partner that can only come about when you know that the agency is knowledgeable and in full control of what they are doing.

-Your goals need to be well-articulated and the agency should understand what you are looking to achieve with SEO and deliver on those parameters, keeping in mind your budget and timeframe.
+Your goals need to be well-articulated, and the agency should understand what you want to achieve with SEO and deliver on those parameters, keeping in mind your budget and timeframe.